WellHiIGuess/light-script/README.md

-# light-script
+# pheonix-script

-a scripting language where functions don't need all of there params to be filled out.
+yes that's how it is spelled

+a scripting language that compiles into rust.